NASA Ames Space Settlement Contest

 In recent years plagiarism, copying other people's writing rather than doing your own, has become a serious problem.

-Every year dozens of entries are caught copying materials from the web.
-They are eliminated from the competition..
+Every year up to 30% of all entries are caught copying materials from the web.
+They are eliminated from the competition.

 copying material and changing a few words here and there is also plagiarism.
 Write your own material!